 It’s a one pot kind of deal for this recipe – which I love.
 Simply add your water and spices to a pot and bring up to a boil.
 Then add in your cranberries and diced apple and simmer away!
 Cook times will vary depending on the consistency you prefer.
 I left mine simmering for roughly 20 minutes which allowed all the berries to burst and the apple to become nice and soft.
 If you’d like it a little chunkier, simply simmer for less time.

 As I mentioned earlier, this is an easy dish to make ahead of time.
 Prepare the sauce and then either keep in the fridge for up to 4 days.
 If you’re making this further in advance, you can store in the freezer.
 Just remove the day of your dinner and leave to thaw in the fridge.
 It’ll be perfect for dinner time!

 A Holiday classic side dish with a twist - beautiful tart cranberries with pops of apple mixed through.

 - 1 package (340 g) cranberries (fresh or frozen)

 - 1 cup diced and peeled apple (roughly 1 apple)

 - 1/4 tsp cinnamon

 Prepare your apple.
 Peel and dice and set aside.

-In medium sauce pan or pot - combine water, honey, salt, cinnamon and vanilla and bring to a boil over medium heat.
+In medium sauce pan or pot - combine water, salt, cinnamon and vanilla and bring to a boil over medium heat.

 Add in cranberries and apples and mix together.